barryclark/jekyll-now/_posts/2020-04-11-OpenBanking-Part1.md

 The second and final article will be a technical one.
 I will go through the simple steps to
 * access an OpenBanking sandbox
-* create some test data and
+* create some test data,
 * experiment making calls,
 * while explaining all the security and configuration options along the way.